 The Borealis Way (TBW) is a five step process model to continuously improve the way the company operates and handles challenges and opportunities.
 The five steps of the TBW process are: Define, Analyse, Solve, Implement and Review.
 TBW methodology is the recommended way to improve products, services and processes within Borealis.
 It is used for complex projects but also for small improvements at local production and logistic sites.
 This supports the company’s guiding principle that continuous improvement is the responsibility of each employee to ultimately drive quality and customer satisfaction.

-Borealis’ aim is to have satisfied customers as they are the foundation of the company’s business.
-Customer satisfaction is measured in many ways such as the Customer Satisfaction Index (CSI) and a set of performance indicators to manage delivery performance including, but not limited to, Delivery to Request (DTR) and Delivery to Promise (DTP), and Overall Asset Effectiveness (OAE).
+Borealis’ aim is to have satisfied customers as they are the foundation of the company’s success.
+Customer satisfaction in Borealis is measured in a 2-step approach.
+The basic monitoring is ensured by a set of performance indicators on delivery performance, which include – but are not limited to – Delivery to Request (DTR), Delivery to Promise (DTP) and Overall Asset Effectiveness (OAE).

 Delivery performance is how Borealis’ customers perceive the reliability of its supply chain execution.
 DTR indicates whether the customer received the correct order.
 DTP indicates whether the promise of on-time delivery was kept.
 Borealis believes it is only as good as its last delivery!